zsarnett/home-assistant.io/source/_lovelace/picture-elements.markdown

 ---
 title: "Picture Elements Card"
 sidebar_label: Picture Elements
-description: "Picture elements card is one of the most versatile types of cards"
+description: "The Picture Elements card is one of the most versatile types of cards.
+The card allow you to position icons or text and even services!
+On an image based on coordinates."
 ---

-Picture elements card is one of the most versatile types of cards.
+The Picture Elements card is one of the most versatile types of cards.

-The cards allow you to position icons or text and even services!
+The card allow you to position icons or text and even services!
 On an image based on coordinates.
 Imagine floor plan, imagine [picture-glance](/lovelace/picture-glance/) with no restrictions!

 <p class='img'>
   <img src='/images/lovelace/lovelace_picture_elements.gif' alt='A functional floorplan powered by picture elements'>